University of Health Sciences (Cambodia): History

-The University of Health Sciences was first established in June 1946 as the School for Medical Officers, following which it became the Cambodian Royal School for Medicine in 1953, and the Faculty of Medicine and Pharmacy in 1962.
-In 1967, the Faculty of Pharmacy was moved to Phnom Penh University.
+The University of Health Sciences was first established in June 1946 as the Royal School for Medical Officers, following which it became the Cambodian Royal School for Medicine in 1953, and the Faculty of Medicine and Pharmacy in 1962.
+In 1967, the Faculty of Pharmacy was moved to Royal Khmer University, now known as Royal University of Phnom Penh.

 In 1971, it became the Medical and Paramedical Faculty, in which a dentistry section was developed.
 It was totally abandoned and severely damaged throughout the genocidal regime of Pol Pot.

 The university resumed its activities in January 1980 as the combined faculty of Medicine, Pharmacy and Dentistry, and it became the University of Health Sciences in 1997.
 In late 2001, the university became a public administrative institution comprising the Faculty of Medicine, the Faculty of Pharmacy, the Faculty of Dentistry, and the Technical School for Medical Care.

 In addition to its primary mission to train in the field of human resources for health (sub- decree 127 of the Royal Government of Cambodia), the UHS is to become a multidisciplinary University by 2012, in accordance with the recommendations of government sub-decree 54.